oscarroyo4/Split-Screen-Personal-Research/docs/README.md

 I am [Oscar Royo](https://github.com/oscarroyo4) , student of the [Video Games Degree by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
 This content is generated for the second year’s subject Project 2.

-Go to the repository of the [Split Screen](https://github.com/oscarroyo4/Split_Screen-Personal_Research).
+To see the full github project go to the repository of the [Split Screen](https://github.com/oscarroyo4/Split_Screen-Personal_Research).

-Go to the exercises, download the repository and go to the *Exercises* folder.
+To do the exercises, download the repository and go to the *Exercises* folder.

 If you want to see the solution, you can download the repository and go to the *Solution* folder.

 There is a presentation for this project.
-You can enter [here](https://docs.google.com/presentation/d/1DIwF2yxN7bLa2aXyK9HJKx6QBOugMJ8Q1V9O3mZr850/edit?usp=sharing).
+You can check it out [here](https://docs.google.com/presentation/d/1DIwF2yxN7bLa2aXyK9HJKx6QBOugMJ8Q1V9O3mZr850/edit?usp=sharing).

 # Split Screen